David-Ackerman/Rafa-Oli/README.md

 ### Hi there <img height="50" align="bottom" src="https://camo.githubusercontent.com/75dc1c8b7e5ab93cc6a6f22cdd58e8f8384245cc/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6d47634e6a736657416a593541455a4e77362f67697068792e676966" alt="projeto" />

-Hello, my name is Rafaela Oliveira and I'm a Junior Software Developer

 - 🌱 I am currently improving knowledge Application Development using Kotlin and Dart(Flutter), as well as learning JavaScript for creating applications, and also polishing concepts and practices of Spring Boot with Java.

 #### Languages and tools already experienced and improving: